-In any case, when you try to open a website, the page loads a long time and then you receive one of the following the errors: Unable to Connect, Web Page Inaccessible, ERR_ TIMED_OUT, ERR_CONNECTION_ CLOSED, Page can not be displayed, The connection has timed out.
+Problems with the internet connection might cause your browser to load a page for a long time and then display one of the following errors: Unable to Connect, Web Page Inaccessible, ERR_ TIMED_OUT, ERR_CONNECTION_ CLOSED, Page can not be displayed, The connection has timed out.

-How to Fix Issues When Some Websites Not Loading on Windows 10 Machine?
+How to Fix Issues When Some Websites Not Loading on Windows 10?

 - Problem with DNS server or DNS records;